galibmahabub/deml-executive-channel/DEPLOY.md

    - `server.js`
    - `package.json`
    - the whole `public` folder (with `index.html` inside it)

+   **Don't drag a `data` folder even if one exists on your PC** from testing locally — it holds real (if locally-tested) passwords and should never end up in a public GitHub repo.
+It's created automatically on the server itself the first time it runs; you never need to upload it.
+(If you've cloned this with `git`, the included `.gitignore` already excludes it for you.)
 6. Scroll down, click **Commit changes**.

 Your code is now on GitHub.
 You should see `server.js`, `package.json`, and